 New York State Ranks Highest in Nation in Per Pupil Spending

-- Over the five years prior to 2012-13, annual per pupil spending has increased an average of 2.3 percent in New York State, compared to 0.5 percent for the nation.
+- Between 2009-10 and 2013-14, annual per pupil spending has increased an average of 2.6 percent annually in New York State, compared to 0.9 percent for the nation.

 Local Governments Represent the Largest Source of Funding

 - In 2014-15, support for public elementary and secondary schools came from the following sources:

 - State, $25.9 billion, including the School Tax Relief Program (STAR) of $3.3 billion;

 - In school budgets proposed for the 2016-17 school year, property tax levy increases averaged 0.7 percent, which is lower than the:

 - 1.6 percent average increase last year; and

 - 2.2 percent average annual increase from 2012 to 2017.